haskell-servant/haskell-servant.github.io/posts/2015-07-25-new-javascript-generators.md

 We have to provide a function for each endpoint defined in the API, with as many parameter as needed.
-In most cases the client application will simply call these functions throuthout its flow.
+In most cases the client application will simply call these functions throughout its flow.

 # How do I use it?